 What’s worse than having a stubborn patient?
 For a practice, it’s having no patient at all.

-No-shows and cancellations are the bane of medical practices.
+Patient no-shows and cancellations are the bane of medical practices.
 They leave you unable to meet your daily target, cause undue stress and chaos, kill minutes of your time and consequently, the profit you could have earned making those minutes useful.
-Research shows that practices typically lose an average of 1 to 2 patients a day due to no-shows and cancellations.
+Research shows that practices typically lose an average of 1 to 2 patients a day due to patient no-shows and cancellations.
 This can add up to almost $100,000 in annual profits lost!
 Even if a single no-show a day seems negligible, it definitely won’t be that way in the long run and on your bottom line.

-2. Charge a fee for no-shows and cancellations made less than 24 hours in advance (except for emergencies), which you can collect on their next appointment.
+2. Charge a fee for patient no-shows and cancellations made less than 24 hours in advance (except for emergencies), which you can collect on their next appointment.
 Make sure to inform and repeatedly remind your patients about this fee, and that they should inform you of cancellations at least 2 days in advance.

 3. Have a waiting list.
-In case you have a no-show or cancellation, you can easily fill that spot back by contacting patients on a short-notice appointment waiting list.
+In case you have a patient no-show or cancellation, you can easily fill that spot back by contacting patients on a short-notice appointment waiting list.

 4. Keep track of your patients’ reasons for missing appointments.
 They could be things you can control.
 For instance, some patients may only be available on a specific day of the week, prefer a certain physician or are covered by a different insurance carrier.
 If patients miss appointments due to unforeseen scheduling problems, or if they prefer instant appointments with no waiting times, you could put them on your waiting list and contact them immediately when a schedule opens up.